Top 10 Barbell Shoulder Exercises For Growth

 1. Holding a barbell with an overhand and hip-width grip, stand in the shoulder-width stance.

-2. Keep your arms straight in front of your thighs with your palms are facing in.
+2. Keep your arms straight in front of your thighs with your palms facing in.

 3. Raise your arms in front of you until the bar is at or above your chest height.